mitchell-lang/docs/README.md

 So that you can write programs that read input from disk, we have left this functionality in place.
-However, please keep all of your IO in one place in your program, so that we can easily modify your programs to run on PUMA for our analysis.
+However, please keep all of your IO in one place in your program, so that we can easily modify your programs to run on the custom hardware accelerator for our analysis.